South African police shoot dead striking miners

 "Today is unfortunately D-day," police spokesman Dennis Adriao said.

-Prior to Thursday, 10 people - including two policemen - had died in nearly a week of fighting between rival worker factions at the mine, the latest platinum plant to be hit by an eight-month union turf war.
+Prior to Thursday, 10 people - including two policemen - had died in nearly a week of fighting between rival worker factions at the mine, the latest platinum plant to be hit by an eight-month union turf war in the world's main producer of the precious metal.

 The Marikana strikers have not made their demands explicit, although much of the bad blood stems from AMCU's challenge to the two-decade dominance of the National Union of Mineworkers, a close ally of Zuma's ruling African National Congress.

-Before the police advance, AMCU president Joseph Mathunjwa, whose organisation has been on a big recruitment push in South Africa's platinum mines, said there would be bloodshed if police moved in.
+Before the police advance, AMCU president Joseph Mathunjwa, whose organsiation has been on a big recruitment push in South Africa's platinum mines, said there would be bloodshed if police moved in.

 "We're going nowhere," he shouted through a loud-hailer, to cheers from the crowd.
 "If need be, we're prepared to die here."